Principal Investigator

 AS_headshot_2021.jpeg

-Amitai Shenhav is an Associate Professor in the Department of Cognitive, Linguistic, & Psychological Sciences at Brown University, and is also affiliated with the Carney Institute for Brain Science.
-He earned a B.A. in Cognitive Science from UC Berkeley in 2005 and a Ph.D. in Psychology from Harvard University in 2012.
-After completing his graduate work, he was a C.V.
-Starr Postdoctoral Fellow at Princeton University before arriving at Brown.
+Amitai Shenhav is an Associate Professor in the Department of Psychology at UC Berkeley.
+Prior to becoming a faculty member, he earned a B.A. in Cognitive Science from UC Berkeley in 2005, a Ph.D. in Psychology from Harvard University in 2012, and completed a C.V.
+Starr Postdoctoral Fellowship at Princeton University.

 Learn More